Chinese paper says Australia spying on embassy, monitoring citizens

-BEIJING Australia has been spying on China's embassy and "harassing" Chinese people to provide intelligence, an influential state-run newspaper said on Thursday, citing a security source.
+BEIJING (Reuters) - Australia has been spying on China's embassy and "harassing" Chinese people to provide intelligence, an influential state-run newspaper said on Thursday, citing a security source.

 China and Australia have close business and economic ties, but Beijing is deeply suspicious of Canberra's defence relationship with Washington.